 Your workspace should have proper air circulation.
 If your workspace is in your room, make sure there is sufficient ventilation.
-If possible, install a good quality air conditioner to cool down your workspace area.
+If possible, install a good-quality air conditioner to cool down your workspace area.
 Aside from air circulation, you must have an expansive view to relax strained eyes.
 A workspace near a window can make a difference.
 However, if you’re the type of person that requires more focus, you can use plain décor in your surroundings.

 4. Get Rid Of The Clutter

-A workspace may be created with one chair and one desk only.
+A workspace may be created with one office chair cushion and one desk only.
 However, required hardware such as a computer, a large monitor, printer, and the like should be accessible to you but not to pets or children.
 Pens, papers, and the like should be within easy reach.
 If possible, do not put unnecessary objects on your desk.
 A zen-simplicity to your work environment can reduce stress, anxiety, and encourage focus and performance.